Top 25 Most Visited Tourist Destinations in America

 Times Square, the most bustling square of New York, is known for its many Broadway theatres, cinemas and super signs.

 Times Square has all sorts of fun, exciting and informative tours to explore other parts of the city.
-You can Choose from walking, bike, bus, food, limo, TV, landmark, ethnic or water tours.
+You can choose from walking, bike, bus, food, limo, TV, landmark, ethnic or water tours, and you can easily find hotels in New York to rest your tired self after discovering all that this gigantic city has to offer.

 Times Square Alliance estimates an average of more than 2,000 pedestrians traversing a block of 7th Avenue during a 15-minute weekday period.